 - Make close observations during school to identify the types of activities and experiences that most engage each child so these can be developed further and be used to inform future planning.

-- Pupil’s view sought through termly SEN pupil voice questionnaires and Pupil Voice throughout school.
+- Pupil’s view sought through termly SEND pupil voice questionnaires and Pupil Voice throughout school.

 - Extend any resources that they show a preference for.